The Fastest Way to Kill Pool Algae

 The wide pool brush with 360-degree reach helps clean hard-to-reach surfaces and tough crevices.
 Perfect for any type of pool, including vinyl liners, fiberglass, and painted concrete.

 Use test strips, a digital kit, or a liquid test kit to test your alkalinity and pH.
 Balancing your water chemistry now ensures your sanitizer will be effective against the algae.
-High pH or low alkalinity will especially inhibit pool shock.
+High pH or low alkalinity will significantly inhibit pool shock.

 Adding shock to your pool super-chlorinates your water.
 And this extra dose of sanitizer will kill algae growth.
 The more serious your pool algae problem, the more shock you’ll need.